 Michelin Star Restaurants In Wales

 I first became acquainted with this restaurant after seeing it on Masterchef.
 As I watched head chef Gareth Ward cook on TV, I was googling the restaurant, checking prices and wondering how soon we could visit!
 It looked incredible.

-Located in mid-Wales near Snowdonia National Park, the unpronounceable Ynyshir has one Michelin star and 5 AA Rosettes.
+Located in mid-Wales near Snowdonia National Park, the unpronounceable Ynyshir now has two Michelin stars and 5 AA Rosettes.
 It’s a restaurant at the top of its game, and a destination in itself.